tighten/nova-releases/readme.md

 Plans:

-- Show the latest release on a card and compare it against yours, with a big icon to show green or red and a link to upgrade if you're red
+- [x] Show the latest release on a card and compare it against yours
+- [ ] Add to the card a big icon to show green or red and a link to upgrade if you're red
-- Show all releases in a list in a tool
+- [ ] Show all releases in a list in a tool

 ## Installation